computamike/MathsQuest/CrystalOfCalculation.md

 Scene 1: The Riddle Bridge
 To cross the bridge, the players must solve a riddle from the troll:

-“I have three bags of gold.
-One has 12 coins, one has 8, and one has 5.
+“I had three bags of gold, all shiny and bright,
-I give 7 coins to my brother.
-How many do I have left?”
+One held twelve coins, a splendid sight.
+One had eight, and one just five,
+Together they made my wealth come alive.
+But I gave away seven, a generous deed,
+To help my brother in his time of need.
+Now count what’s left, don’t be misled—
+How many coins stay in my stead?”

 # Rules
 ## 💥 When Does a Player Lose HP?